NonsoGodson/PeopleR/README.md

 # Introduction
 ## The Project
-Everybody knows the feeling of being alone, we all need friends both male and female friends.
-However, humans need to socialize!
+Everyone needs a mentor to guide him or her.
+However, reaching out to mentors can be a daunting task.
 This is why we created PeopleR.

-PeopleR is a dating site for humans!
-People can create their own profile and start swiping through other people's profile.
-If they want to meet someone, they can "like" their profile, and if that person likes them back, it's a match!
-From there, the two users can decide to contact each other and organize a playdate.
-If they don't like that person, they can just "pass" it.
+PeopleR is the best place for students to meet and learn from mentors.
+All they really have to do is search for mentors in their zone and connect with them.
+The beautiful about Peopler is that you can have more than one mentors to tutor you.

 Other features include: editing the person's profile, modifying the user settings, and a "previous" button to see the previous profile again.